noudadrichem/feed-validator/README.md

-# router-frontend
+# Dyanmic display advertising feed validator

-> A Vue.js project
+> This is only the frontend, the backend is made by Ryan Vlaming.

 ## Build Setup